sammyalsadek/Roomba/README.md

 # Roomba
-This is a Roomba project that was made for the purpose of learning the basics of robotics.
+This is a Roomba project that was made for the purpose of learning the basics of robotics